- For Intended Parents

 Some downsides of surrogacy you should consider include:

 If you are contemplating gestational surrogacy, these benefits and potential complications will likely be obvious from early on in the process and it’s important to consider both.
 However, once families complete surrogacy, most will say the same, which is that the advantages and ability to have a baby easily surpass any downsides.

-Additionally, when you choose a top-rated fertility clinic and egg donor & surrogacy agency, your doctors and clinicians will take standardized steps towards reducing possible complications or confusion during a life-changing fertility journey.
+When you choose a top-rated fertility clinic and Hatch Fertility, your doctors and clinicians will take standardized steps toward reducing possible complications or confusion during a life-changing fertility journey.

 For example, some egg donor & surrogacy agencies develop their network of surrogates (and egg donors) through hand-picked selection, using intentional requirements to help you achieve your fertility goals with the service.

 To provide individuals pursuing gestational surrogacy services peace of mind, agencies can improve pregnancy success rates with fertility-related surrogate requirements.
 This ensures that the agency helps you choose your best surrogate and donor match.

 Surrogate mother requirements that should be prioritized are: